-Philosophy of Love & Sex
+Philosophy of Love and Sex

 What are love and sex?
 How are they related?
 Love and sexuality are two of the most crucial and complex aspects of your identity.
 Moreover, these concepts are often intertwined and sometimes pitted against one another.
 Examine different approaches to this topic from a wide selection of philosophical traditions.

 Drawing, Inquiry, and Identity

 Introduce yourself to the art of drawing and visual communication by covering the fundamental techniques, materials, vocabulary, and modes of communication inherent to the medium.
 You will create and critique drawings as well as present and store finished artwork.